Sumitkumar033/Sumitkumar033/README.md

 ## About Me

 Hello, and welcome to my GitHub account!
-I'm sumit kumar, a student of btech 3rd year based at Sagar Institute Of Research And Technology.
+I'm sumit kumar, a student of btech 3rd year  at Sagar Institute Of Research And Technology.
 I'm passionate about
 Java and C++ programing languages.

 ## What You'll Find Here